NARodman/ayotaye-portfolio-project/README.md

 Day 9: Continued working on the Portfolio (Projects) section.

 Day 10: Continued working on the Portfolio (Projects) section and added MixItUp for animated filtering and sorting.
+Finished Portfolio Option 1.

+Day 11: Starting Portfolio Option 2.